 At 5 p.m., the day is done.
 Speakers will make themselves available by the workshop’s bookstore for a short while to sign any books for attendees.

 Agent & Editor Pitching: All throughout the day.

 PITCH AN AGENT!

-Vicki Selvaggio is a literary agent with Jennifer De Chiara Literary.
-“I am currently looking for lyrical picture books, middle grade and young adult fiction, new adult, mysteries, suspense, thrillers, paranormal, fantasy, narrative nonfiction, adult fiction but find I’m especially drawn to Middle Grade and Young Adult.
-I especially love thrillers and all elements of weird, creepy stuff.
+Vicki Selvaggio [SOLD OUT OF PITCH APPOINTMENTS] is a literary agent with Storm Literary (formerly with Jennifer De Chiara Literary).
+She is currently looking for lyrical picture books, middle grade and young adult fiction, new adult, mysteries, suspense, thrillers, paranormal, fantasy, narrative nonfiction, and adult fiction.
+Vicki is especially drawn to middle grade and young adult.
+“I especially love thrillers and all elements of weird, creepy stuff.
 If it’s out of the box, and it will make me think and think, long after I’m done reading, send it to me!
 On the flip side, I yearn for books that make me laugh, cry and wonder about the world.”
 Learn more about Vicki here.

 These one-on-one meetings are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.

 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)

 $189 — EARLY BIRD base price for registration to the 2019 CWW and access to all workshops, all day, on July 20, 2019.
 As of October 2018, event registration is now OPEN.